dolthub/docs/packages/doltgres/content/sql/server/garbage-collection.md

 # How garbage is created

-Dolt creates on disk garbage.
-Dolt transactions that do not have a corresponding Dolt commit create on disk garbage.
+Doltgres creates on disk garbage.
+Doltgres transactions that do not have a corresponding Doltgres commit create on disk garbage.
 This garbage is most noticeable after large data imports.

-Specifically, writes to Dolt can result in multiple chunks of the [prolly tree](https://www.dolthub.com/blog/2020-04-01-how-dolt-stores-table-data) being rewritten, which [writes a large portion of the tree](https://www.dolthub.com/blog/2020-05-13-dolt-commit-graph-and-structural-sharing/#cant_share).
+Specifically, writes to Doltgres can result in multiple chunks of the [prolly tree](https://www.dolthub.com/blog/2020-04-01-how-dolt-stores-table-data) being rewritten, which [writes a large portion of the tree](https://www.dolthub.com/blog/2020-05-13-dolt-commit-graph-and-structural-sharing/#cant_share).